 - Toss beets with olive oil and wrap in a double-layered foil packet.
 Place in oven and roast for 45-60 minutes, or until beets are easily pierced with tip of knife.
 Set aside until cool enough to handle.
 Gently rub beets to remove skins.
 (Beets are notorious for staining everything in sight.
 Wear gloves and/or work carefully so you don't splash beet juice on yourself.
 I often peel them under running water to minimize the chance of staining.)
 Quarter beets and refrigerate until ready to use.

 To make balsamic glaze:

-Pour vinegar into a small saucepan and heat over medium low for 20 minutes or until liquid is reduced by half.
+- Pour vinegar into a small saucepan and bring to a boil.
+Reduce heat and cook over medium low for 20 minutes or until liquid is reduced by half.
 Remove from heat and stir in butter.

 To assemble salad: